williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 ID Tokens are sensitive and can be misused if intercepted.
 Transmit them only over HTTPS and only via POST data or within request headers.
 If you store them on your server, you must store them securely.

-Clients MUST validate the ID Token in the Token Response in the following manner:
+Clients must validate the ID Token in the Token Response in the following manner:

 1. Verify that the `iss` (issuer) claim in the ID Token exactly matches the issuer identifier for your Okta org (which is typically obtained during [Discovery](#openid-discovery-document)).
 2. Verify that the `aud` (audience) claim contains the `client_id` of your app.